Morning View: Legacy and accolades

 In 2005, Morning View was ranked number 374 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.
 In 2021, Kerrang! ranked it as the 17th best album of 2001, remarking "as really, really, ridiculously good-looking as they were, Brandon Boyd and his Calabasas compatriots were more than just pretty faces."
-The publication also placed Morning View first when ranking Incubus's studio albums in 2020.
+The publication placed Morning View first when ranking Incubus's studio albums in 2020.
+In 2023, Alternative Press also placed it first in their ranking of the band's discography, as did Brandon Boyd in a 2022 Louder Sound article.
+In 2024, Loudwire staff elected it as the best hard rock album of 2001.